unaxfromsibiria/orange_guard_serv/README.md

 - Lighting management by web API and GPIO pins `0%`

-- Lighting and air condition scheduling by web API
+- Lighting and air condition scheduling by web API `0%`

+- USB web camera by API: image in url as mime-type image/png and endpoint with image data as base64 `0%`

+- The real time light spot detection algorithm in images from USB camera (with web API) `0%`

+- Web API to manage sound alarm `0%`

 - Temperature logs to chart, base64 image data in web API `0%`

 - Telegram bot in Docker with command for all available features in web API  `0%`

-- Write the result to this Readme
+- Write the result in the Readme (plus an instruction how to deploy the system into new mini PC) `0%`